 Using soils data to help validate conservation practices.

-Providing technical soil services using soil scientist to collect data for validation
+Providing technical soil services using soil scientist to collect data for validation.

 Conceptual Data Design

-The conceptual data design = practice tables, land unit tables, miscellaneous reference tables, interps tables and connection to Soil (SSURG) Map units.
+The “conceptual data design” consists of practice tables, land unit tables, miscellaneous reference tables, interpretations tables, and connection to SSURGO soil map units.

 Outcomes Talking Points

-priority #1 = data design (in progress)
+Priority #1 is data design (in progress).

-analysis of existing free assets (infrastructure, programmatic, governance, partnerships.)
+Analysis of existing free assets (infrastructure, programmatic, governance, partnerships.)

-we expect this to be done by end of FY with an action plan
+We expect to complete this analysis by end of FY–2019 and have an action plan.

-near-term wins will need leadership support and approvals to begin Oct.
-1
+Near-term wins need leadership support and approvals to begin October 1.

-cost on this TBD by #2
+Cost on this to be determined by the analysis of assets.

-Leadership help:
+Leadership Help

-Brainstorm a list of desired outcomes for us to focus data design priorities (jobs, businesses, carbon, water quality, etc.)
+Leadership can assist in the process by brainstorming and then providing a list of desired outcomes for us to focus the priorities for data design (jobs, businesses, carbon, water quality, etc.).

 Soils Data

-We need to be able to tag PLU attributes to a soil map unit and interps on the fly with data feeds.
+We need to be able to tag PLU attributes to a soil map unit and interpretations on the fly with data feeds.

-some would need to have pre-generated reference table values based on a script (to be developed by SMEs)
+Some would need to have pre-generated reference table values based on a script (to be developed by subject matter experts).

-some could pull direct soil interpretations.
+Some could pull direct soil interpretations.

 We may only be able to do a few outcomes this way with soil data, but we could get the highest priority completed and evaluate the outcome.